13020363/RP/UTSChatbot-master/README.md

 This starts the well-trained chatbot stored under the "models" folder, and the webchat tool should be run fine.

-New features
+#New features
 1.Inserting courses of master of FEIT
 2.New functions
-	process of not existing courses
+The process of not existing courses
-	process of improving the sensitivity of Master courses process of extending the duration of a conversation
+The process of improving the sensitivity of Master courses
+The process of extending the duration of a conversation
+The functin of list master courses